Tandem place choice

 Year-round does not mean every day

-The non-Durmitor coastal and destination directions can operate throughout the year when weather is suitable.
+The coastal and Bay directions outside Durmitor can operate throughout the year when weather is suitable.
 That does not mean every day works.

 The broad weather logic is shared: